Mimikaymint/Team_Berlin/Flu_Shot/Data/Sprint 1/Observations&Questions.md

 # Ticket 1.1.4: Initial Observations & Questions

 ## 1. Key Observations

+### Dataset Structure

 - The dataset contains multiple CSV files:
   - `training_set_features.csv`
   - `training_set_labels.csv`
   - `test_set_features.csv`
   - `submission_format.csv`

+- For binary variables 0 = No, 1 = Yes
+- The Dimensions of dataset include 26707 rows and 38 columns
+- Target Variables : `h1n1_vaccine , seasonal_vaccine`.
 - Dataset profile summary is available in `Team Berlin/Misc` folder.
 - Features include both numerical(labelled data) and categorical variables.
+- Notebook organization: all files are currently located in `Team Berlin folder` folder.

+### Missing Values

 - There are missing values in some columns that will need handling.
-- The missing values in columns(employmemt_industry, occupation and health_insurance) are  more than 50% and will be investigated further before deletion.
+- The missing values in columns`(employmemt_industry, occupation and health_insurance)` are  more than 50% and will be investigated further before deletion.
 - The data structure suggests a supervised learning task (predicting labels from features).

-- Notebook organization: all files are currently located in `Team Berlin folder` folder.
+### Target Variables

 - For target variables, seasonal vaccines were taken more than the h1n1 vaccines.
+- H1N1 vaccine (21.2% = Vaccine, 78.8% = No vaccine).
+- Seasonal vaccine (46.6% = Vaccine, 53.4% = No vaccine)

 ## 2. Potential Challenges
 - Missing data may require imputation or careful preprocessing.